waqar-ahmed51/React-Project-e-commerce-app-estore.com/README.md

 <strong>Please Note:</strong>
 - The web is not responsive (will add responsive media queries later).
-- Images used in the project may be subject to copyright, I used them for learning.
+- Images used in the project may be subject to copyright, I used them for learning propose.
+- You may find some bugs in some functionalities, I developed this project to practice on react so few bugs can be ignored.